playframework/play-generated-docs/manual/releases/migration24/Migration24.md

 Configuration settings for WS have changed:

-* `ws.acceptAnyCertificate` has been moved under the loose settings as `play.ws.loose.acceptAnyCertificate` to better indicate the insecure nature of blindly accepting any X.509 certificate without validation.
+* `ws.acceptAnyCertificate` has been moved under the loose settings as `play.ws.ssl.loose.acceptAnyCertificate` to better indicate the insecure nature of blindly accepting any X.509 certificate without validation.
 * `ws.ssl.debug` settings have been redefined as booleans, e.g. `play.ws.ssl.debug.all=true`.
 Please see [Debugging SSL](https://www.playframework.com/documentation/2.4.x/DebuggingSSL) for details.
 * `ws.ssl.disabledSignatureAlgorithms` and `ws.ssl.disabledKeyAlgorithms` have been redefined as arrays of strings, e.g `play.ws.ssl.disabledSignatureAlgorithms = ["MD2", "MD4", "MD5"]`.